r0m3c/FCM_798_Human_Trafficking/README.md

 - Install a code editor that you'd like to use.
 I personally used [Visual Studio Code](https://code.visualstudio.com/download).
 This will allow you to test out the code I've included in this Repository.
 - Since I used [OpenAI](https://platform.openai.com/) and [Claude](https://www.anthropic.com/api), in order to use it's Prompts/API, you will need to have an account on each of the sites, as well as have paid for **Credits** based on how many calls you'd like to make to the API.
 In short, you'll have to spend money to test out my code.
 - After getting credits for each of the LLMs, make sure you create an **API Key** for each.
 Save this API key somewhere, as we'll be using them to test the code.
-- Finally, download the 'FCM_798' folder in this Repository, that contains all necessary files I used.
-Once downloaded, open the 'FCM_798' folder inside your code editor to begin testing the code.
+- Finally, download the 'FCM_798_Human_Trafficking' files in this Repository, that contains all necessary files I used.
+Once downloaded, open the 'FCM_798_Human_Trafficking' folder inside your code editor to begin testing the code.

 ---